IntelliJ Data Exporter for lengthy Oracle CLOBs

 Handling CLOB types in Oracle can sometimes be cumbersome.
 Several different tools allow importing and exporting such data: SQL*Loader, Data Pump, DBMS_LOB package, and more.

 In a purely SQL approach, you can use an implicit cast or the TO_CLOB function accepting a VARCHAR2 type parameter.
-Two limitations that come with this concept can be explained under the following errors:
+Some limitations that come with this concept can be explained under the following issues:

-A workaround for both problems is to break the values into smaller chunks and concatenate them additionally in separate lines.
+A workaround for these problems is to break the values into smaller chunks and concatenate them additionally in separate lines handling special characters.
 This solution is described on the popular Ask Tom forum.
-You will need the SQL*Plus tool for this.
-You might not have this at hand so let me show you how to achieve the same thing with the IntelliJ IDE.
+You will need the SQL Developer tool for this.
+But you might not have this at hand so let me show you how to achieve the same thing with the IntelliJ IDE.

 IntelliJ Data Extractor